 Laughter erupted from the classroom.
 Then my tears started flowing.
 My teacher walked me back to my desk, and whispered in my ear that she wanted to speak with me after class.
 Once the students left, she sat down next to me, and asked me to write down what I wanted to say in class.
 So I wrote.
 By the time I was finished my paper was soaked with tears.
 She took my paper and read it to herself and handed it back to me and said, “Your gift is in your writing, but something has broken your voice.
 Never let them break your voice.”
 She picked up my backpack and took me to the classroom next door, where I met my soon to be Speech Therapist.

 During my 4th grade year, Mrs. Adams (I had to call and ask an old classmate her name) made me her project.
 She taught me to walk proudly and hold my head up high.
 She made sure I was in speech class everyday.
 When the last day of school came around, we all had to stand in front of the class and talk about our summer plans.
 I took my pad and proudly walked up to the front and found my voice.
+I put my walkman on and started reading.
 It wasn’t perfect, but I knew I was on my way.

 Throughout the rest of my education, I always carried with me those words from my 4th grade teacher, “Never let them break your voice”.
 Many have tried throughout the years, but even more have failed.